AntonMishanin/Git-flow/README.md

  - git merge ветку - infuses the branch that we specify in the current branch
  - git branch -d the_name_of_the_branch - delete branch
  - git fetch - pulls information about a remote repository(without code)
-//git push -f origin develop
+ - git push -f origin develop
+ - git push --all
+ - git push -u origin master
  - git fetch --all getting files without the change tree
  - git pull --all getting files with the change tree

+#### 4. My list of errors

+4.1. action: git remote add...(item 1.4).<br />
-//fatal: remote origin already exists.
+fatal: remote origin already exists.<br />
-//solution:git remote rm origin
+solution:git remote rm origin<br />
-//and repeat
-git push -u origin master

-git push --all
+and repeat<br />